Laravel-Backpack/docs/6.x/crud-uploaders.md

 CRUD::field('avatar')->type('upload')->withFiles();
 ```

 That's it.
 Backpack will now handle the upload, storage and deletion of the files for you.
-By default it will use `public` disk, and will delete the files when the entry is deleted.
+By default it will use `public` disk, and will delete the files when the entry is deleted(*).

 > **IMPORTANT**:
 > - Make sure you've linked the `storage` folder to your `public` folder.
 You can do that by running `php artisan storage:link` in your terminal.
-> - If you want your files to be deleted when the entry is deleted, please [Configure File Deletion](#deleting-files-when-entry-is-deleted)
+> - (*) If you want your files to be deleted when the entry is deleted, please [Configure File Deletion](#deleting-files-when-entry-is-deleted)

 <a name="upload-configuration"></a>